henrynitzberg/ElevatorButtonFinder/README.md

                 This module is used to train the binary classifier (CNN) for the buttons.
 The current model is trained on a fairly small dataset of ~150 images, augmented up to 1000.
-                Training and validation accuracy and is close to 100% but in practice the model yields many false positives. findButtons.py
+                Training and validation accuracy is close to 100% but in practice the model yields many false positives. findButtons.py
                 This module is used to find the buttons in an image.
 It uses